 OpenVPN is an open-source software that implements virtual private network technologies.
 It secures and encrypts data transmission over the Internet.
 Its custom security protocol utilizes SSL/TLS for key exchange and has become the de facto standard in the open source networking space with over 60 million downloads since inception.

 OpenVPN Access Server is our business VPN product — we built it with you in mind.
 You can afford the industry-standard VPN technology to secure your business data.
-And no matter the size of your business, with Access Server’s licensing model, you can implement an affordable solution.
+And no matter the size of your business, with Access Server’s subscription model, you can implement an affordable solution.

 OpenVPN Access Server provides your business with security and encryption you can easily manage with a simple and intuitive web interface.
 Everything can be managed from your own Admin Web UI that launches with your Access Server.
 Check it out for yourself; we offer two free VPN connections to test it out.